Thank you! We’ve received your message and will contact you soon.

 Median Method

 It’s pretty straightforward and based on calculating the median value of the previous winning bids for similar ad inventory.
-The adjusted bid will be just a bit higher than the median value.
+The adjusted bid will be slightly higher than the median.

 Although this method is simple, it has some limitations.
 For instance, it doesn’t work well in rapidly changing markets.